 Cardiac demand can be increased by

 Exercise is preferred to drugs for increasing cardiac demand because it more closely replicates ischemia-inducing stressors.
 Usually, a patient walks on a conventional treadmill, following the Bruce protocol or a similar exercise schedule, until the target heart rate is reached or symptoms occur.
-The Bruce protocol (most commonly used) increases treadmill speed and slope incrementally at roughly 3-min intervals.
+The Bruce protocol (most commonly used) increases treadmill speed and slope incrementally at roughly 3-minute intervals.

 Pharmacologic stress testing is usually used when patients cannot walk on a treadmill long enough to reach their target heart rate because of deconditioning, musculoskeletal disorders, obesity, peripheral arterial disease, or other disorders.
 Drugs used include IV dipyridamole, adenosine, regadenoson, and dobutamine.

 Dipyridamole augments endogenous adenosine, causing coronary artery vasodilation.
 It increases myocardial blood flow in normal coronary arteries but not in arteries distal to a stenosis, creating a “steal” phenomenon from stenosed arteries and an imbalance in perfusion.
 Dipyridamole-induced ischemia or other adverse effects (eg, nausea, vomiting, headache, bronchospasm) occur in about 10% of patients, but these effects can be reversed by IV aminophylline.
 Severe reactions occur in < 1% of patients.
-Contraindications include asthma, acute phase MI, unstable angina pectoris, critical aortic stenosis, and systemic hypotension (systolic BP < 90 mm Hg).
+Contraindications include asthma, acute phase myocardial infarction (MI), unstable angina pectoris, critical aortic stenosis, and systemic hypotension (systolic BP < 90 mm Hg).

 Adenosine has the same effect as dipyridamole but must be given in a continuous IV infusion because it is rapidly degraded in the plasma.
 Adverse effects include transient flushing, chest pain, and tachycardia, which can be reversed by terminating the infusion.